Parsath/discord-clickup-bot/TESTING_GUIDE.md

 2. Verify the task is assigned in ClickUp
 3. Check that the response shows the assigned user

-### Verify Folder ID
+### Verify Folder Setup

-Test that your `CLICKUP_FOLDER_ID` is correct by checking if tickets are created in the right sprint.
+Test that your `CLICKUP_FOLDER_ID` is correct by checking if lists and tickets are created in the right folder.

-### Check List Selection
+### Check List Detection

-The bot automatically selects the most recently created list (sprint) in your folder.
+The bot automatically detects all lists in your folder.
 Verify this works by:

-1. Creating a new sprint in ClickUp
+1. Creating a new sprint/list in ClickUp
-2. Running a ticket creation test
+2. Running `POST /api/register` again
-3. Confirming the ticket appears in the newest sprint
+3. Confirming the new list appears in the dropdown options

 ## Common Issues